 When loss creates a psyche wound, we often close down and cut ourselves off from the very thing that could heal us.
 If we develop a toxic belief around losing love, we do not only block potential new relationships, we cut ourselves off from self-love and - ultimately - even Divine Love.
 In other words, we do to ourselves first, what we fear others might do to us.

-Healing is consistent remembering and affirming that the true Source of who we really are and provide all that we need, is by trusting something much greater than the physical and mortal self.
+Healing is consistent remembering and affirming the true Source of who we are and providing all that we need, is by trusting something much greater than the physical and mortal self.
 Thus, by aligning ourselves with the rhythm of all Creation, where the idea of victimhood, powerlessness, worthlessness and loss does not exist.

 Apart from making our life's miserable - a living hell so to speak - unattended or ignored psyche wounds, will eventually kill us… it is just a matter of time!

 Loneliness frequently creates a deep psyche wound, one that distorts our perceptions and scrambles our thinking.
-It makes us believe that those around us care much less than they actually do.
-It make us really afraid to reach out to others, because… why set ourselves up for rejection and heartache, when our heart is already aching more than we can presently deal with?
+It makes us believe that those around us care much less than they do.
+It makes us afraid to reach out to others, because… why set ourselves up for rejection and heartache when our heart is already aching more than we can presently deal with?

-That's why it's extremely important that we prioritize our psychological health, and that we practice psyche “hygiene” as dedicatedly as we practice, for example, dental hygiene.
+That's why we must prioritize our psychological health, and that we practice psyche “hygiene” as dedicatedly as we practice, for example, dental hygiene.
 However, we cannot treat a psyche wound, if we don't even know we're injured.
 Therefore, as part of our daily psyche “hygiene” routine, we should spend some time and make an effort to truly understand the emotions & feelings that we experience.
-Emotions and feeling (both the positive & negative) is the best warning system that we have to alert us to the possible presence of a psyche wound, especially when such emotions and feelings are experience in a recurring pattern.
+Emotions and feeling (both the positive & negative) is the best warning system that we have to alert us to the possible presence of a psyche wound, especially when such emotions and feelings are experienced in a recurring pattern.

 Please remember that loneliness isn't the only feeling that might result in a psyche wound that distorts our perceptions and misleads us.
-So does… failure, rejection, helplessness, betrayal, frightened, defeated, ruined, judged, abandoned, …etc., to name but a few.
+So does… failure, rejection, helplessness, betrayal, frightened, defeated, ruined, judgment, abandonment, …etc., to name but a few.

-We often find it awfully difficult to identify, address, deal with and heal our psyche wounds…
+We often find it difficult to identify, address, deal with and heal our psyche wounds…

 There are plenty of maybe's, if's and but's surrounding our psyche wounds and accompanied perceptions, and we often attempt to heal our psyche wounds in ways that can never be successful.